gnello/in-memory-file-storage-server/doc/filesystem.md

 or the file is locked and we own the lock.
 We discuss each case.

 #### Write a file that is not locked
-In this case, any thread can write the file, that means that his reference count might be greater than one.
+In this case, if the file is not already locked, then any thread can write the file, that means that his reference count might be greater than one.
 However, because the filesystem permits only one thread per time to operate on it, the file can be written without additional concerns.
 If the file is locked, then the writing will fail.

 #### Write a file that is locked, but we own the lock
-In this case, no other threads can write the file, that means that his reference count should be equal to one.
+In this case, no other threads can write the file because of the lock, that means that his reference count is equal to one, that is only the invoking thread have opened it.
 Thus, the file can be written without additional concerns.

 ### Close a file
 ```c